Joost2S/kas-control/README.md

 Future Features
 ---------------
 - Network
   - Full-fledged GUI for the network client.
+Probably built on Kivy.
   - rPi camera support so you can watch your plants from all over the world
 - Database
   - Adding results such as plant size or harvest amount to each of your plants.
 Manual input only of course.
-- Use eventhooks
+- Implement event system

 Motivation
 ----------